jxxcarlson/MiniLatexTechOverview/specification.md

 # Specification

-This is very much a work in progress.
+This section is incomplete and is very much a work in progress.
 Below is a sketch.

 ## What is supported

-1. Familiar macros like `\section`, `subsection`, `\emph`, `\cite`, etc. See the list below.
+1. Familiar macros like `\section`, `\subsection`, `\emph`, `\cite`, etc. See the list below.

 2. Familiar environments such as `theorem`,